It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Visit the Historic Britannia Mine Museum

-Halfway between Whistler and Vancouver and along the Sea to Sky Highway lies this award-winning museum and national historic site on the site of what was once the largest copper mine in the British Empire.
+Halfway between Whistler and Vancouver along the Sea to Sky Highway lies this award-winning museum and national historic site on the site of what was once the largest copper mine in the British Empire.

 You can rumble through the dark in an underground mine train, learn about the mine’s history and even pan for real gold!
 You’ll want to cover your ears for their newest multi-sensory experience, fittingly called BOOM!

-The Britannia Mine Museum is a perfect destination for a day trip or for a quick visit on your way to Whistler.
+The Britannia Mine Museum is a perfect destination for a day trip or a quick visit on your way to Whistler.